ssjjrrr/FYP/README.md

 # FYP

-this repository is used to store code working on raspberry Pi 4B for the final year project.
+this repository is used to store code working on raspberry Pi 4B for final year project.